 7.2 You can withhold SSP if you reasonably suspect an employee is not ill.

-7.3 If you want to stop paying SSP to an employee after four or more absences in a year, seek an adjudication from HMRC’s Medical Services.
+7.3 If you want to stop paying SSP to an employee, seek an adjudication from HMRC’s Medical Services.

 7.4 Always tell employees if levels of sickness absence are putting their jobs at risk.

 7.5 If the disciplinary procedure is invoked, make it clear that it is the repeated absence from work, and thus the employee’s ‘capability’ to do the job, that is causing the problem.

 - If the process ends in dismissal and a tribunal hearing, it is much easier to justify dismissal on grounds of lack of capability than to get involved in arguments about whether illnesses were real or not.

 8 Long-term sickness